-3. Disagreement about estimates for a particular disease, injury, risk factor, or impairment

-Within a given disease, injury, risk factor, or impairment there may be disputes about the estimates of overall prevalence, by age, or by sex.
-These disputes normally rest at the model performance level.

-4. Disagreement about a particular geography
+- 3. Disagreement about estimates for a particular disease, injury, risk factor, or impairment Within a given disease, injury, risk factor, or impairment there may be disputes about the estimates of overall prevalence, by age, or by sex.
+These disputes normally rest at the model performance level. - 4.
+Disagreement about a particular geographic location

-The GBD enterprise follows international standards laid down by the World Health Organization on naming conventions.
+In alignment with the World Health Organization, the GBD enterprise follows international standards laid down by the United Nations on naming conventions.

-Differences in opinion may arise regarding estimates, data sources, and/or approaches for a particular location, country or region.
-Since the modeling effort is focused on specific diseases, injuries, risk factors, and impairments, the total picture for a given geographic region is dependent upon the sum total model outputs.
-Data are not equally available for all diseases, injuries, risk factors, and impairments across all geographies.
-Model performance, therefore, may not be the same for all diseases, injuries, risk factors, and impairments for all locations.
-As a result, methodological experts and GBD Collaborators with country expertise may have differing opinions about the level of all-cause mortality for a particular location.
+Differences in opinion may arise regarding estimates, data sources, and/or approaches for a particular geographic location.
+Since the modeling effort is focused on specific diseases, injuries, risk factors, impairments, and etiologies, the total picture for a given geographic region is dependent upon the sum total of model outputs.
+Data are not equally available for all diseases, injuries, risk factors, impairments, and etiologies across all geographies.
+Model performance, therefore, may not be the same for all diseases, injuries, risk factors, impairments, and etiological experts and GBD Collaborators with country expertise may have differing opinions about the level of all-cause mortality for a particular location.